TheCaduceus/Multi-Cloud-Transfer-Tool/README.md

   <h4><b>LibTorrent have some limitations while downloading individual files, so it may partially download unspecified files or user may need to stop execution manually after reaching 100% of download progress.</b></h4>
   <img src="https://cdn.thecaduceus.eu.org/MCT/img/17.png" alt="17">
   <h3><b>📤Upload Files to Anonymous Platforms</b></h3>
-    <h4><b>Function allow one to upload files or folder to supported anonymous file sharing platforms and harvest all generated links in <code>.txt</code> file, officially none of these platform support "folder upload" & "link harvest" feature which sometimes makes uploading multiple files defficult like but MCT Tool uses "for loop" after detecting a given path as 'folder' to continously upload files availabe in given folder and provides option to export all generated links in <code>.txt</code> file to make things more easier.</b></h4>
+    <h4><b>Function allow one to upload files or folder to supported anonymous file sharing platforms and harvest all generated links in <code>.txt</code> file, MCT Tool provides additional features like "recursive upload" to upload data recursively from a given folder & "harvest links" to export all generated links in txt file with filename.
+    <br><br>Checkout <a href="https://cdn.thecaduceus.eu.org/MCT/json/mct.json" alt="MCT-Json">MCT Json</a> for all supported anonymous platform list, feel free to create issue if you have any other similar platform (having API & same json key mapping) which can be added.
+Even though MCT Tool provides additonal features, it still compiles with TOS of these platforms and in no way bypass any kind of rate-limit and API limits applies accordingly.
+    </b></h4>
   <h4><b>For this, user just need to provide the required path (file or folder) in source field and follow on-screen instruction.</b></h4>
   <h3><b>Ⓜ️MEGA Links DL:</b></h3>
   <h4><b>Function downloads MEGA Link with or without using user's MEGA account to directly any cloud.</b></h4>
   <h4><b>As stated above, user can use MEGA account and MCT Tool will save its credentials in safe format automatically for future use.
 Enter MEGA link in source field and destination path where MEGA link needs to be downloaded, by default if no destination path is mentioned then link data will be moved to downloads folder in runtime's local storage.</b></h4>
     <h3><b>🗑️UUP DUMP:</b></h3>
     <h4><b>Function enables to collect files mentioned in <code>uup_download_linux.sh</code> files and upload them to any cloud mentioned as destination.
 It makes work easier for users making ISO files using .sh file given by <a href="https://uupdump.net">UUP DUMP</a> or any other website.</b></h4>
-    <h4><b>Provide the exact path of <code>uup_download_linux.sh</code> file or folder pathh contaning .sh file in source field and destination path where all files needs to be downloaded using given .sh file.</b></h4>
+    <h4><b>Provide the exact path of <code>uup_download_linux.sh</code> file or folder path contaning .sh file in source field and destination path where all files needs to be downloaded using given .sh file.</b></h4>
     <img src="https://cdn.thecaduceus.eu.org/MCT/img/18.png" alt="18">
   <h2><b>📦Packing & Extracting Files/Folder</b></h2>
   <h4><b>MCT Tool comes with the ability to pack or extract any files or folder in variety of formats with or without password protection while moving the data from one cloud to another cloud.</b></h4>